h0lad/SolarMeshtasticNode/README.md

 Meshtastic  supports the "Power Saving" mode on the ESP32 where the entire   device stays  in the light sleep mode until it gets a interrupt signal from the LoRa modem.
 In that phase CPU will consume around ~800uA while sleeping.

-Permanent active LoRa RX from the Semtech modem will always cause a permanent consumption of 7-8mA.
+Permanent active LoRa RX from the Semtech modem will always cause a consumption of 7-8mA.
 Not even a STM32 or Nordic can get rid of this.

-Much less power consumption could be achieved in a sensor scenario where permanent RX is not required: there the worst-case is most likely determined by the current draw of the sleeping microcontroller.
+Much less power consumption could be achieved in a sensor scenario where permanent RX is not required: there the worst-case is most likely determined by the current draw of the sleeping microcontroller and component leakage.

 Warning, again: switching on BLE or even Wifi will make the ESP32 burn a crazy amount of energy.